 Filed in: Entertainment

-Tags: cartoon strip, cartoons, Doc and Raider, gay cartoon, LGBT cartoon, queer comic strip, US healthcare
+Tags: Doc and Raider, gay cartoon, gay cartoons and comics, LGBT cartoon, queer comic, US healthcare

 When you get right down to it, everything comes down to market forces.